roman-milk/roman-milk.github.io/chucks-fantasy.md

+===

- ****** Chuck's Fantasy Ch.
-03 ****** byJust_Plain_Bob© I started grabbing up his clothes and tossing them at him, "I'm sorry lover, I was so close, so close, but Chuck is only minutes away.
+I started grabbing up his clothes and tossing them at him, "I'm sorry lover, I was so close, so close, but Chuck is only minutes away.
 Hurry lover, you need to get out of here now.
 Get dressed and go.
 I need to get this bed straight and get rid of these rubbers and clean myself up a little before Chuck sees me.
 Hurry Mark hurry.
 We only have minutes."

  Mark got his pants and shirt on and with his shoes, socks, and boxers in his hand he raced for the stairs.
 He hadn't even opened the front door yet and I was pulling the closet door open and going to my knees in front of my husband.
 His cock was sticking straight out in front of him and was slick from the juices he had stroked out of himself during his three hours in isolation.
 His hand was still wrapped around his cock when my mouth closed around it and I grabbed his ass and pulled him to me.
 I was on him so fast that my chin hit his hand before he could let go.
 His cock hit the back of my throat and he blew.
 I held him in my mouth until he was soft and then I stood up and led him to the bed.